 The Symposium on Document Image Analysis was a one-day workshop held on March 20, 2012 at LUMS.
-The event was jointly organised by the Computer Vision Lab, LUMS-School of Science and Engineering (SSE); the Image Understanding and Pattern Recognition (IUPR) Research Group at Technical University of Kaiserslautern (TU Kaiserslautern), Germany and the German Research Centre for Artificial Intelligence (DFKI) along with the support of DAAD-German Academic Exchange Service.
+The event was jointly organised by the Computer Vision Lab, LUMS-School of Science and Engineering (SBASSE); the Image Understanding and Pattern Recognition (IUPR) Research Group at Technical University of Kaiserslautern (TU Kaiserslautern), Germany and the German Research Centre for Artificial Intelligence (DFKI) along with the support of DAAD-German Academic Exchange Service.

 The workshop was designed to give students, professionals and Optical Character Recognition (OCR) enthusiasts a round-up for document image processing specifically in the context of Urdu.
 It was divided in two parts.
 The first session, before lunch featured talks introducing document image processing to covering new research directions and challenges in the field.
 Meanwhile, during the second-leg of the workshop, a hands-on session: “Building your own OCR” was held in Lab 1.

 The day started with Dr. Faisal Shafait, the Senior Researcher in Multimedia Analysis and Data Mining (MADM) Competence Centre at DFKI, covering a broad area in text image processing while discussing about its future directions, which was very useful for the participants who actively asked engaging questions.